Comedian, actor and writer Stephen Fry was born in 1957 in London and brought up in Norfolk.

 He attended Queen’s College Cambridge from 1979, joining the Cambridge Footlights Dramatic Club where he met Hugh Laurie, with whom he forged a highly successful writing partnership.
 His first play, Latin! or Tobacco and Boys, written for Footlights, won a Fringe First at Edinburgh Festival in 1980.
 He wrote again for theatre in 1984 when he rewrote Noel Gay’s musical Me and My Girl (1990).
 This was nominated for a Tony Award in 1987.
 He has written for television and screen, and as a newspaper columnist – for the Literary Review, Daily Telegraph and The Listener.

-Stephen Fry's four novels are The Liar (1991), The Hippopotamus (1994), Making History (1996) and The Stars' Tennis Balls (2000).
+Stephen Fry's five novels are The Liar (1991), The Hippopotamus (1994), Making History (1996), The Stars' Tennis Balls (2000) and Revenge: A Novel (2003).
 He has also published a collection of work entitled Paperweight (1992); and Rescuing the Spectacled Bear: A Peruvian Journey (2002) – his diary of the making of a documentary on the plight of the spectacled bears of Peru.
 His book Stephen Fry in America was published in 2008.

 Stephen Fry's Incomplete History of Classical Music (2004), written with Tim Lihoreau, is based on his award-winning series on Classic FM and is an irreverent romp through the history of classical music.
 The Ode Less Travelled - a book about poetry - was published in 2005.